UPB-FILS-MA/upb-fils-ma.github.io/docs/project.md

 4. The presentation of all the milestones is mandatory.

 ## Requirements
-1. Block diagram - how the components communicate with each other
-2. Electrical schematic - Kicad
-3. Complexity: use knowledge of at least 3 laboratories excluding Tour of Rust and Hardware Introduction Depending on the situation, there might be complex projects that don't use 3 laboratories and simple project that use 4-5 laboratories.
+1. Complexity: use knowledge of at least 3 laboratories excluding Tour of Rust and Hardware Introduction Depending on the situation, there might be complex projects that don't use 3 laboratories and simple project that use 4-5 laboratories.
 The assistant role is to make sure the project is suited and to give ideas to make it more complex if needed, but the rule of 3 laboratories should guide them to a suited project.
-4. Hardware fully functional.
+2. Hardware fully functional.

 ## Example Projects